alvaromontoro/TourGuide/docs/contributing.md

 7. Push your changes.
 8. Create a pull request.

-Notice that **all code will be reviewed** and it may or may not be accepted.
+Notice that **all code will be reviewed** before it is accepted and merged.
 We will allways leave a comment (and feedback) whatever the case is.
+Please limit the pull request to the issue, and make small commits instead of large ones that affect thousands of lines of code.